Clicky

 It’s not like as soon as you hit 300 hours, the jet ski won’t work anymore.

-Most have a lot of life left in them after 300 hours, and worth buying if nothing else is wrong with it.
+Most jet skis have a lot of life left in them after 300 hours, and worth buying if nothing else is wrong with it.

 The 300-hour limit is outdated

-The 300-hour mark is an old way of thinking, and mostly for 2-strokes.
+The 300-hour mark is an old way of thinking, and mostly for 2-stroke jet skis.

 Newer 4-strokes are going way beyond 300 hours, often reaching 1,000 hours.